 2. Allocating managerial resources & identifying product manager

-When designing a software product, people usually pay the most attention to establishing a technical team with the most relevant knowledge and skillset for the successful design and production of the end product.
+When designing a software product, people usually pay the most attention to establishing a technical team of software engineers with the most relevant knowledge and skillset for the successful design and production of the end product.

 - Team’s work,